Honorary President

 Ambassador

-Rob Walker has been a network TV broadcaster since 1999 appearing regularly on BBC Sport, ITV Sport and Channel 4, the 3 main terrestrial channels in the UK.
+Rob Walker has been a network TV broadcaster since 1999, appearing regularly on BBC Sport, ITV Sport and Channel 4 - three of the UK’s major terrestrial channels.

-His two biggest broadcasting passions are Athletics and Snooker.
-Rob has covered every edition of the World Athletics Championships since Helsinki 2005 as one of the lead TV commentators for World Athletics and every edition of the World Snooker Championships since 2008.
+His two biggest broadcasting passions are athletics and snooker.
+Rob has covered every edition of the World Athletics Championships since Helsinki 2005 as one of the lead TV commentators for World Athletics, and every World Snooker Championship since 2008.
+As a result, his voice is instantly recognisable to fans of both sports around the world.

-Rob has also covered every Commonwealth Games since 2002, every Summer Olympic Games since Athens 2004 and every Winter Olympic Games since 2010.
+Rob has also been a familiar presence at every Commonwealth Games since 2002, every Summer Olympic Games since Athens 2004, and every Winter Olympics since 2010.

-Rob is renowned throughout the Broadcasting industry for his diligent prep, as well as his distinctive voice and genuine enthusiasm on air.
-He is also now a published Author, having written the most comprehensive Children's books ever put together for the Olympic Games.
+He is known throughout the broadcasting industry for his meticulous preparation, distinctive voice, and infectious enthusiasm on air.
+In addition to his broadcasting work, Rob is also a published author, having written one of the most comprehensive children's books about the Olympic Games.